abigailshilts/cse15l-lab-reports/lab-report-5-week-10.md

 ## The differences

 The two tests that I am focusing on are test-files/510.md and test-files/494.md.
-To find that there was a difference between my version of MarkdownParse and hte provided one I moved my version into the folder with the tests and script.sh and added an extra line (pictured below) to the echo that also printed out my versions result to each file in addition to the file name and the provided versions result.
+To find that there was a difference between my version of MarkdownParse and the provided one I moved my version into the folder with the tests and script.sh and added an extra line (pictured below) to the echo that also printed out my version's result to each file in addition to the file name and the provided version's result.

 ![Image](img5/howFound.png)